Hephzibah21/JKerongo-Azure-Cloud-Security-Kati/README.md

 - Load balancers conduct continuous health checks on servers to ensure they can handle requests.

 - Load Balancers security aspects are:
-- can add additional layers of security to your website without any of your application changes, can minimize the probability of downtime if one server breaks down and can protect the system from DDoS attacks by shifting attack traffic from the corporate server to a public cloud provider.
+- Can add additional layers of security to your website without any of your application changes, can minimize the probability of downtime if one server breaks down and can protect the system from DDoS attacks by shifting attack traffic from the corporate server to a public cloud provider.

 - The advantage of a jump box is to give access to the user from a single node that can be secured and monitored.
 The Jump box (gateway box on the diagram) is a secure VM that all Security Group/Admins first connect to before launching any administrative task/use as the first point to connect to other servers or untrusted environments.
-This is the only VM/Server which has access to the outside Network that enables the System Admin securely connect to the cloud protecting it from direct exposure attack vulnerability.
-The gateway accepts secure connection only--Port 22 using ssh key
+This is the only VM/Server which has access to the outside Network that enables the system admin securely connect to the cloud protecting it from direct exposure attack vulnerability.
+The gateway accepts secure connection only on port 22 using ssh key.

 - Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the log files and system resouces.
 - It also restricts direct access of the web servers from the internet/outside to the network.